Sean-Mc-Mahon/inner-purr/TESTING.md

 2. **Lighthouse:** A number of issues were resolved using lighthouse.

     **Performance**
-    - Some inages compressed to improve performance, as the site heavily involves user input I have chosen not to compress all images as this may not reflect how the site may be used in the future.
+    - Some images compressed to improve performance, as the site heavily involves user input I have chosen not to compress all images as this may not reflect how the site may be used in the future.
 This partly explains why lighthouse performance scores are comparitvely low.

     **Accessability**
-    - Contrast: Alpha level on .blank-image was set to 0.6 which did not offer sufficient contrast with white text.
-Alpah level rasied to 0.8.
+    - Contrast: Alpha level on .overlay was set to 0.5 which did not offer sufficient contrast with white text.
+Alpah level rasied to 0.7.
     - Aria labels: Aria labels added to buttons such as increment and decrement quatity buttons in bag.
     - Alt Text: Alt text added to images such as home page full slider images.